-D.2.2 Uncertainty related to the value of technical provisions

-Where complex cash flow models are used, as in KLP's ALM11 model, to value liabilities and calculate available capital and capital requirements, the results will always be fraught with some uncertainty.
-The results are sensitive to the assumptions, choice of methods and processing of input prior to each calculation.
+D.2.2 Uncertainty related to the value of technical provisions processing of input prior to each calculation.
 The level of uncertainty in the calculations of the insurance obligation is driven by uncertainty in the underlying assumptions.
-Such assumptions are regularly assessed by the actuarial function and reviewed at least once a year in the Company's risk management committee to ensure that they still accurately reflect the Company and its strategies.
+Such assumptions are reviewed at least once a year in the Company's risk management committee to ensure that they still accurately reflect the Company and its strategies.